Porter Ranch, Los Angeles: History

 The Porter family acquired part of Rancho Ex-Mission San Fernando in 1874.

 Porter Ranch community started as a housing tract in the community of Northridge.
 This was along San Fernando Mission Blvd west of Reseda Blvd circa 1960–1963.
 Very few homes existed north of Rinaldi Street before 1965.
 In that year, the area was annexed by the City of Los Angeles.
-These homes were only accessible via Tampa avenue which is a north-south street.
+These homes were only accessible via Tampa Avenue which is a north-south street.
 Approximately 50 homes of the original tract were destroyed north of San Fernando Mission Blvd to build California State Route 118 which runs parallel to and south of Rinaldi street.

 The new home construction projects that were completed in the Porter Ranch area in the 1990s–2000s, including the Renaissance Summit development, were mired in controversy and Los Angeles politics in the late 1980s and early 1990s.
-A 2 billion dollar master plan for real estate and commercial development for this largely undeveloped area on the edge of the San Fernando Valley was opposed by the "slow growth" movement.
+A two billion dollar master plan for real estate and commercial development for this largely undeveloped area on the edge of the San Fernando Valley was opposed by the "slow growth" movement.
 This movement was gaining traction through a combination of ballot initiatives and court cases along with growing environmental concerns.
 L.A. at that time was experiencing multiple environmental and infrastructure problems due to the previous decades rapid expansion, in terms of air quality, sewage capacity, and flood control.
-More locally, this combined with the more "nimby" type sentiment of existing and nearby residents of the Porter Ranch area who feared the increased traffic that would be brought by the planned building of an area commercial complex to service the new homes being built.
+More locally, this combined with the "nimby" sentiment of existing and nearby residents of the Porter Ranch area who feared the increased traffic that would be brought by the planned building of an area commercial complex to service the new homes being built.
 Developments were also criticized for destroying the natural beauty of the brush and wild areas that inhabited the space before the houses were built.

 However, Shapell Homes, a company founded by Nathan Shapell, a major Los Angeles builder, brought together powerful Los Angeles political figures to support the new home building.